Enrolling in National Health Insurance

 Eligibility Certificate for Ceiling-Amount and Reduction of the Standard Amount of Patient Liability

-If you incur medical costs at one medical institution that exceed the maximum amount you have to cover, you can show them your health insurance card and above eligiblity certificate so you only have to pay the maximum amount (for medical expenses).
+If you incur medical costs at one medical institution that exceed the maximum amount you have to cover, you can show them your National Health Insurance Card or Eligibility Confirmation Document along with your Eligibility Certificate to the medical institution so you only have to pay the maximum amount (for medical expenses).

 • For those up to age 69